Straps for Vintage Wristwatches

 I am a member of the British Antiquarian Horological Society (AHS).
 The AHS is a learned society formed in 1953 to promote the study of clocks and watches and the history of time measurement in all its forms.
 In order to achieve its aims the AHS holds meetings and publishes a quarterly journal Antiquarian Horology and various books.
 It is not really a society for watch collectors, but it does publish interesting research on early clock, and sometimes watch, technology and design.

 National Association of Watch and Clock Collectors (NAWCC)

 I am a member of the American National Association of Watch and Clock Collectors (NAWCC) .
-Although the NAWCC is primarily about American clocks and watches, it is not exclusively so, and there are a lot of resources and information on their web site, plus very useful message board forums that are open to non-members to ask questions.
-The NAWCC publishes every two months the Watch & Clock Bulletin, which often has interesting articles about watches, some of which have been written by me.
+Although the NAWCC is primarily about American clocks and watches it is not exclusively so, and there are a lot of resources and information on their web site, plus very useful message board forums that are open to non-members to ask questions.
+Every two months the NAWCC publishes "The Watch & Clock Bulletin", which sometimes has an interesting article about watches.

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.

 Copyright © David Boettcher 2005 - 2024 all rights reserved.
 This page updated January 2024.
 W3CMVS.
 Back to the top of the page.